Chester095/Room-DB-CRUD/README.md

 We will follow these below steps to understand CRUD operations of Room Database.

 ### Step 01:
-- Base components for Room database in Android is,
+- Base components for Room database in Android is:
   1. **Database:**
      - It contains the holder and serves as the main access point for the connection.
      - It is an abstract class extends with RoomDatabase and annoted with @Database.